- Written by Dr.Mehmet Demircioglu

 That is not a device decision.
 That is a surgeon decision.

-The same applies to crown work.
+The same thinking applies to crown work.
 A crown can consume many grafts quickly because the spiral pattern spreads in several directions.
 If the surgeon chases full density everywhere, the donor may be weakened without giving the patient a natural long term improvement.

 You should also be careful when the clinic pushes a very large graft number without explaining donor limits.
 A high graft count can sound impressive, but it may also mean unnecessary trauma, poor graft survival, or visible thinning in the donor area later.

 I am also cautious when a clinic sells a mega session as if a bigger number automatically proves better surgery.
-Sometimes a high number is reasonable, but sometimes it hides rushed extraction, weak donor judgment, or a plan that looks exciting on day one and disappointing later.
+Sometimes a high number is reasonable, but sometimes it hides rushed extraction, poor donor judgment, or a plan that looks exciting on day one and disappointing later.

 If a clinic offers standard, premium, and VIP versions of what is supposed to be the same surgery, ask what actually changes medically.
 The tool name may stay the same while surgeon involvement, pace, and graft handling change quietly in the background.